swcarpentry/DEPRECATED-boot-camps/Make/1_Basic_Make.md

         awk -f program.awk methane.pdb > methane.pdb.data

-We can depict the above Makefile with a dependency tree:
+We can depict the above Makefile with a dependency graph:

                         all
          /----------->/ ^  \<----------\